ChaunceyQuam/ca-temperatures/README.md

 - `README.md` this file, a general overview of the repository in markdown format.
 - `.gitignore` Optional file, ignore common file types we don't want to accidentally commit to GitHub.
 Most projects should use this.
 - `<REPO-NAME>.Rproj` Optional, an R-Project file created by RStudio for it's own configuration.
 Some people prefer to `.gitignore` this file.
-- `CSV data files` is a folder containing necessary csv files.
+- `CSV data files` is a folder containing necessary csv files for the analysis.

 ### Infrastructure for Testing